Lead and Gold: Gangs of the Wild West: Development and marketing

+Reception

-ReceptionLead and Gold received "average" reviews according to the review aggregation website Metacritic.
+Lead and Gold received "average" reviews according to the review aggregation website Metacritic.
 On July 25, 2010 Lead and Gold: Gangs of the Wild West reached the number one spot in sales on Steam.

 The June 2010 issue of PC Gamer UK magazine was positive about the game, saying that it was "easily comparable with titles twice its price.
 Its core gunplay and design are more airtight than a collapsed mine."
 GameZone praised the simplicity of the PC version, stating that it was the game's greatest virtue.
 IGN enjoyed the team dynamics, particularly that players can revive other fallen comrades.
 IT Reviews commented that "Despite some aiming issues, this ambitious foray into online team shooting set in the golden age of outlaws has plenty of variety and well designed character classes and won't cost you a fistful of dollars."
 The Australian video game talk show Good Game's two reviewers gave the PC version 7/10 and 7.5/10.
 Kotaku stated the level designs were unique, providing plenty of choke points in maps and opportunities to flank opponents.Edge was less enthusiastic about the PC version, saying that "there's wild west fun to be had within these simplistic charms, but it's unlikely to replace your favoured multiplayer shooter."
 Eurogamer, GameSpot and Kotaku complained of multiplayer lag in the game.
 Kotakus Luke Plunkett said he "[couldn't] remember the last online shooter [he] played that was so crippled by it."
 Subsequent patches have repaired networking issues found in the original release.